Anup9444/Flask/README.md

 3000  is the port number where your backend is being deployed locally ,

-then Ngrok will provide you a API
+then Ngrok will provide you a API  to interact with your backend